-An existential-phenomenological philosophical anthropology underlying pedagogics, psychopedagogics and, thus, my perspective.
+An existential-phenomenological philosophical anthropology underlying pedagogics, psychopedagogics and, thus, my perspectives.

 Philosophical anthropology focuses on disclosing and describing the essential nature of being human.
-As a human science, psychopedagogics and the other part-perspectives of pedagogics (e.g., didactic-, and fundamental-pedagogics) also aim at disclosing and describing essentials of being human as found in and nuanced by being in a practical educative (pedagogic) situation.
+As a human science, psychopedagogics and the other partperspectives of pedagogics (e.g., didactic-, and fundamental-pedagogics) also aim at disclosing and describing essentials of being human as found in and nuanced by being in a practical educative (pedagogic) situation.
 Within the scope of this chapter, only a few of the disclosures of an existential-phenomenological philosophical anthropology (on which psychopedagogics rests) follow:

 - (a) A human being is a psycho-physical-spiritual (existential) unity (Frankl, 1969); because of spirituality, a human being is a person, and this spiritual aspect makes educating both necessary and possible (De Vries, 1986; Gunter, 1974; Nel, 1974).
 Rejected is the incomplete view that a human being is only a psycho-physical organism.
 One reason is that the spiritual dimension allows a human being to be self-conscious (Royce, 1969).
 Because he/she is self-conscious, he/she can distance him/herself from him/herself and, thus, view and judge him/herself and have a conscience. - (b) A human being is always in a situation.
 (The "in" here is not merely a spatial relationship; it means in-volved, being-there.
 See, for example, Luijpen, 1969).
 A child on the way to adulthood is in a pedagogical situation (Langeveld, 1968).
-To know and assist jim/her educatively, one must go to that situation in which a child is, as an educand [i.e., a being who can be, and must be educated/brought up]. - Of direct relevance to the other chapters is a person as (c) intentionality.
-Intentionality is a directedness to and an openness for something (objects, contents, world).
+To know and assist him/her educatively, one must go to that situation in which a child is, as an educand, i.e., a being who can be, and must be educated/brought up]. - (c) Of direct relevance to the other chapters is the structure of a person's consciousness as intentionality.
+Via the intentionality of his/her consciousness, a human being is essentially a directedness to and an openness for something (objects, contents, world).
 Directedness to is an active, meaning-attributing pole and, simultaneously, openness is a more passive, receptive pole of receiving meaning.
 Thus, a child does not merely react or respond to things in the world, but answers situational demands and appeals by choosing, discovering new values and, especially by giving meaning to his/her world and everything in it.
 As openness, he/she is receptive to the meanings inherent in the matter of his/her consciousness.
 In an act of being conscious of something, there is a "lived" dialogue between giving meaning to and receiving meaning from what is experienced (e.g., content).